kylemclaren/mongo-transporter/README.md

 ## To Do

 1. 2.4/2.6 caveats
-2. Comma seperated list of collections to ignore
+2. Comma separated list of collections to ignore
 3. Improve log output
 4. Slack notifications